Cloudment/utils-go/README.md

 Before we required both `joho/godotenv` and `caarlos0/env` to parse environment variables and store them in a struct.

 However, this package eliminates the need for both, in a faster and simpler way.

+There are plans to move this package to its own repository in the future.
+Including support for json, yml, toml, ini, csv, and pkl configuration files.
+Maybe support for providers such as S3 (Read a file from S3 and parse it into a struct).

 In order to read a `.env`, parse, and store it in a struct, we would need to use both libraries.